-Students of Art Appreciation study major historical visual art movements, as well as the basis of their being and their visual characteristics.
+Students will study the visual language of art and apply that knowledge to major historical art movements.
+The elements and principles of design will be used to view, evaluate and understand art.
 The importance and the context of art within the formation of culture will be considered.
 How a visual style/movement functions as a pro-active force influencing and revealing its social structure will be studied.
+Major project will be to design a soda can in the style of an artist from the text book with a well written and researched biography of the artist.
+Written report will include forces in the artist life that influenced artwork artist produced.
 (ARTS 1113 - Area V)